Brewers vs. Padres MLB Betting Odds, Trends & Prediction

 Brewers vs. Padres MLB BETTING PREDICTION

 Take San Diego.
-The Padres are 4-1 in their last five games against the Brewers, are 10-3 in their last 13 home matchups and are 11-4 in their last 15 games against an opponent from the National League Central.
-On the other side, the Brewers are just 2-6 in their last eight games against an opponent from the National League, are 1-6 in their last seven games versus an opponent from the National League West and are 1-6 in their last seven contests when listed as an underdog.
+The Padres are 4-1 in their last five games overall, are 11-3 in their last 14 home matchups and are 9-2 in their last 11 meetings with an opponent from the National League Central Division.
+On the other side, the Brewers are just 1-5 in their last six games against the Padres, are 2-5 in their last seven road matchups and are 1-4 in their last five meetings with the Friars at Petco Park.